ahandsel/debugging_log/Markdown.md

-# Beginner's Guide in Markdown
+# Beginner Guide to Markdown

 ## Setup
 Here is my recommend setup when writing documentation in Markdown.